GFI India’s Smart Protein Advanced Research & Knowledge (SPARK) Fellowship program

 Fermentation project

-Discover how our 2024 SPARK Fellows have progressed
+Discover how our 2024 SPARK Fellows progressed

 Plant-based project